nileshcf/deepseekdockerui/README.md

 ## Notes

+- **Development Branch**: This branch may include work-in-progress features and is not guaranteed to be stable.
 - **File Uploads**: Currently mocked in Firestore with file names.
-For production, integrate Firebase Storage to store actual files and save URLs in Firestore.
+For production, integrate Firebase Storage.
-- **Chatbot**: The AI responses are static greetings.
-Integrate a backend (e.g., DeepSeek API) for dynamic responses.
+- **Chatbot**: AI responses are static greetings.
+Future updates may integrate a backend like DeepSeek API.
-- **Security**: Ensure Firebase security rules are tested thoroughly in production.
+- **Security**: Test Firebase security rules thoroughly before production use.

 ---

 ## Contributing

-Feel free to fork this repository, submit issues, or create pull requests to enhance the project!
+Feel free to submit issues or create pull requests to enhance the `development` branch!

 ---